-FOSBR is campaigning for an every 30 minutes frequency on the Severn Beach Line to Avonmouth (hourly to Severn Beach) and also for direct train services between Severn Beach and Bath (turning back at Bathampton) or Westbury.
+FoSBR is campaigning for trains to run every 30 minutes on the Severn Beach Line to Avonmouth (hourly to Severn Beach) and also for direct train services between Severn Beach and Bath (turning back at Bathampton) or Westbury.

 This improvement in service frequency would be transformational to users on the Severn Beach Line, and to users of Keynsham and Oldfield Park on the Bath line.

 Originally these plans were tied in with Portishead Line re-opening but in 2017 rising costs resulted in a staged approach to MetroWest Phase 1.